 The shop assistant must also fill in and sign the form while you’re in the shop.
 They may give you a reply paid envelope so you can post the form back after you’ve had it stamped by a customs officer.
-Take the form (and the envelope) and the goods and all your receipts with you to show to customs when you leave the EU.
+Take the form (and the envelope) and the goods and all your receipts with you to show to customs when you leave the UK or EU.

 You will not get your VAT back if you only have till receipts.